-- Hospital - · State-Licensed Community Mental Health Agency - Licensed physician (MD or DO) - Licensed psychologist (PhD) - A state hospital operated and maintained by the state of Washington for the care of the mentally ill - Any other provider listed under the definition of "provider" (see the Definitions section in this booklet) who is licensed or certified by the state in which the care is provided, and who is providing care within the scope of his or her license. - Behavioral health facilities that are accredited by the Joint Commission, the Commission on Accreditation of Rehabilitation Facilities (CARF), or the Council on Accreditation (COA), only when the state does not require licensure for the specific level of care. - Washington state-licensed Behavioral Health Agency
+- Hospital - State-Licensed Community Mental Health Agency - Licensed physician (MD or DO) - Licensed psychologist (PhD) - A state hospital operated and maintained by the state of Washington for the care of the mentally ill - Any other provider listed under the definition of "provider" (see Definitions in this booklet) who is licensed or certified by the state in which the care is provided, and who is providing care within the scope of their license. - Behavioral health facilities that are accredited by the Joint Commission, the Commission on Accreditation of Rehabilitation Facilities (CARF), or the Council on Accreditation (COA), only when the state does not require licensure for the specific level of care. - Washington state-licensed Behavioral Health Agency